kleinrein/changa-picto/README.md

 Changa Picto is a clean set of beautiful pixel perfect pictograms.
 Visit [changa picto](https://kleinrein.github.io/changa-picto/) to check out them out and download them as png or svg.

 ## Change log
+### 1.2
+- Path fixes to existing icons
+- 49 new icons
+- Change image icon

 ### 1.1
 - 24 new icons
 - Smaller svg